davidmalcolm/texi2rst/output/declaring-attributes-of-functions.rst

   * ``naked`` functions do not have a return instruction whereas ``OS_main`` and ``OS_task`` functions have a ``RET`` or ``RETI`` return instruction.

   * ``naked`` functions do not set up a frame for local variables or a frame pointer whereas ``OS_main`` and ``OS_task`` do this as needed.

 signal
-  ``signal`` function attribute, AVR
-  Use this attribute on the AVR to indicate that the specified function is an interrupt handler.
+  ``signal`` function attribute, AVRUse this attribute on the AVR to indicate that the specified function is an interrupt handler.
 The compiler generates function entry and exit sequences suitable for use in an interrupt handler when this attribute is present.